In simple terms, evidence has been defined as “facts or testimony in support of a conclusion, statement or belief”. 1

 Step 1 IPONZ receives a statutory declaration/affidavit or exhibit marked as “confidential”.

-Step 2 IPONZ writes to both parties as follows:
+Step 3 If the parties cannot confirm service by the deadline IPONZ will write to both parties as follows:

 - Clarifying, if necessary, whether confidentiality is claimed in respect of the whole or part of the document (this should already have been made clear by the filing party).